Primary

 Hinge until your torso is close to parallel with the floor.
 Let the bar hang straight down, then row it to your lower chest—not your belly.
 Your elbows should pass your torso.
 Keep your back flat throughout.

-Want Bent Over Barbell Row in your program?
+See where Bent Over Barbell Row fits in your weekly plan

 Stand with feet shoulder-width holding a barbell with overhand grip.